-Browse our tried-and-tested holiday itineraries and our recommended Zanzibar accommodation, or simply contact one of our Zanzibar specialist consultants for assistance with planning the perfect holiday to Zanzibar.
+Browse our tried-and-tested holiday itineraries and our recommended Zanzibar accommodation, or simply contact one of our Zanzibar specialist consultants for assistance with planning the perfect holiday.

 1. Zanzibar is comprised of several islands, but two are the larger ones.
-Ugunja is the largest one and is erroneously called Zanzibar.
-The other is called Pemba.2.
-The island is home to the almost extinct Zanzibar Red Columbus Monkey, the Zanzibar Servaline Genet, and the Zanzibar Leopard.
+Ugunja is the largest one.
+The other is called Pemba.
+2. The island is home to the almost extinct Red Columbus Monkey, the Servaline Genet, and the Zanzibar Leopard.